Step 3

 "be convinced that ANY life run on self-will can hardly be a success."

-In all honesty, I thought that someone as successful who was self-made,
+In all honesty, I thought of someone as successful who was self-made,

 especially radical artists, truth seekers, rebels, fringe personalities who "saw through" accepted paradigms.

-At that time, I didn't understand my concept as one lauding prestige, power, control
+At that time, I didn't understand my concept as one lauding prestige, power, ego, control.

 honesty, willingness, faith, humility, justice, love, service, surrender.